radial-color-picker/vue-color-picker/README.md

 </style>
 ```

-Depending on your build tool of choice (webpack, browserify, rollup) you may have to setup the appropriate loaders or plugins.
+Depending on your build tool of choice you may have to setup the appropriate loaders or plugins.
 Checkout the [examples](./examples) folder.
-There's an example with browserify and with webpack.
+There's an example with Vue CLI 3 and Nuxt.js.
 If you're using `vue-cli` or `poi` you don't have to do anything else - these tools come preconfigured and support CSS/SCSS import out of the box.

 #### UMD version